Favourite New Films of 2025

 Emirates In-flight

-I first watched this film on Dec 30 and liked it a lot.
-But I watched it three more times this year and it has to go on my list.
+I first watched this film on Dec 30 last year and liked it a lot.
+But I watched it three more times this year and decided it has to be added to this list.
 And if you’re a regular reader of this blog, you would’ve noticed the amount of posts I wrote about Robbie Williams this year.

 11. 28 Years Later (Danny Boyle)